 5. Clean Bathroom Exhaust Fans and Ducting

 Bathroom exhaust fans play an important role in removing moisture and stale air, but they need regular cleaning to work effectively.
-Dust buildup on grilles, filters, and ducting can reduce airflow and cause humidity and odors to linger longer than they should.
+Dust build-up on grilles, filters, and ducting can reduce airflow and cause humidity and odours to linger longer than they should.
 If sewage smells seem to come from the vent itself, it may point to disconnected or damaged ducting that should be checked by a licensed plumber.

 6. Address Slow Drains Immediately